High-dimensional forecasting with known knowns and known unknowns: The high-dimensional forecasting problem

 Under the VAR specification $E\left( \mathbf{u}_{h,T+h}\left\vert \mathcal{I}_{T}\right. \right) =0$, for $h=1,2,...$ and the optimal (in the mean squared error sense) $h$-step ahead forecast of $\boldsymbol{w}_{T+h}$ is $E\left( \boldsymbol{w}_{T+h}\left\vert \mathcal{I}_{T}\right. \right) =\boldsymbol{\Phi}^{h}\boldsymbol{w}_{T}$.
 But given that in most forecasting applications the dimension of $\boldsymbol{w}_{t}$ is large, it is not feasible to estimate $\boldsymbol{\Phi}$ directly without imposing strong sparsity restrictions.
 Instead we take the target variable, $y_{T+h}$, to be the first element of $\boldsymbol{w}_{T+h}$ and consider the direct regression

 where $\boldsymbol{\phi}_{h}^{\prime}$ is the first row of $\boldsymbol{\Phi }^{h},$ and $u_{h,t+h}$ is the first element of $\mathbf{u}_{h,t+h}$.
 We still face a high-dimensional problem since there are a large number of potential covariates in $\boldsymbol{w}_{t}$.
 We consider the implementation of the direct approach under two scenarios concerning the potential predictors.
-First, when it is known that the target variable $y_{t+h}$ is a sparse linear function of a large set of observed variables $\boldsymbol{x}_{t}$ (a subset of $\boldsymbol{w}_{t}$) in the sense that $y_{t+h}$ depends on a small number of covariates that are \textit{known} to be a subset of $\boldsymbol{w}_{t},$ known as the `active set'.
+First, when it is known that the target variable $y_{t+h}$ is a sparse linear function of a large set of observed variables $\boldsymbol{x}_{t}$ (a subset of $\boldsymbol{w}_{t}$) known as the `active set'.
+The model is sparse in the sense that $y_{t+h}$ depends on a small number of covariates, that are \textit{known} to be a subset of the much larger active set.
 The machine learning literature focuses on this case, which we refer to as the case of "known knowns".
 Second, when $y_{t+h}$ could also depend on a few latent (unobserved) factors, $\mathbf{f}_{t}$, not directly included in the active set, which we call the case of "known unknowns".

 Specifically, we suppose that for each $h$, $y_{t+h}$ can be approximated by the following linear model, where the predictors are also elements of $\boldsymbol{w}_{t}$ in the high-dimensional VAR (\ref{vlvar}),